rqlite/gorqlite/README.md

 // these URLs are just generic database URLs, not rqlite API URLs,
 // so you don't need to worry about the various rqlite paths ("/db/query"), etc.
 // just supply the base url and not "db" or anything after it.

+// yes, you need the http or https

-// note that you cannot specify a database name in the URL (this is sqlite, after all).
+// no, you cannot specify a database name in the URL (this is sqlite, after all).

-conn, err := gorqlite.Open("rqlite,"http://") // connects to localhost on 4001 without auth
+conn, err := gorqlite.Open("http://") // connects to localhost on 4001 without auth
-conn, err := gorqlite.Open("rqlite,"https://") // same but with https
+conn, err := gorqlite.Open("https://") // same but with https
-conn, err := gorqlite.Open("rqlite","https://localhost:4001/") // same only explicitly
+conn, err := gorqlite.Open("https://localhost:4001/") // same only explicitly

 // with auth:
-conn, err := sql.Open("rqlite","https://mary:secret2@localhost:4001/")
+conn, err := sql.Open("https://mary:secret2@localhost:4001/")
-// different server, setting the rqlite consistency level conn, err := sql.Open("rqlite,"https://mary:secret2@server1.example.com:4001/?level=none")
+// different server, setting the rqlite consistency level conn, err := sql.Open("https://mary:secret2@server1.example.com:4001/?level=none")
-// same without auth, setting the rqlite consistency level conn, err := sql.Open("rqlite,"https://server2.example.com:4001/?level=weak")
+// same without auth, setting the rqlite consistency level conn, err := sql.Open("https://server2.example.com:4001/?level=weak")
-// different port, setting the rqlite consistency level and timeout conn, err := sql.Open("rqlite,"https://localhost:2265/?level=strong&timeout=30")
+// different port, setting the rqlite consistency level and timeout conn, err := sql.Open("https://localhost:2265/?level=strong&timeout=30")

 // change our minds
 conn.SetConsistencyLevel("none")